cenkgrs/php-crud-restful-api/README.md

   Then import postman collection to send requests to api

-  Before sending other request first login request with seeded user data which will be on the postman login request params
+  Before sending other requests first make login request with seeded user data which will be on the postman login request params

   Then set Token -> Bearer token, token will be returned as response from login request